DennisJaamann/angularbasics/README.md

 This step is needed due to an error in the template (archetype) used to generate the project.

-Open up a cmd or terminal and navigate to your project root
+Open up a cmd or terminal and navigate to your project root.

 Run following command: